kanidm/kanidm/book/src/developers/designs/oauth2_app_listing.md

 for managing _our_ knowledge of who is granted access to the application.

-In order to limit who can see what applications we will need a new method to define who is allowed access to the resource server on the kanidm side, while also preserving oauth2 semantics.
+In order to limit who can see what applications we will need a new method to define who is allowed access to the resource server on the Kanidm side, while also preserving OAuth2 semantics.

 To fix this the current definition of scopes on oauth2 resource servers need to change.